Filtering#

 (0.0, 70.0)

-Inspecting frequency fesponses of a filter#
+Inspecting frequency responses of a filter#

 Let’s extract the frequency response of a Butterworth filter and a sinc low-pass filter.